timstrze/stockTrackAngularJS/README.md

 # Stock Tracker
 Stock tracking software that allows you to track your favorite symbols and your profits.
-A responsive design allows you to visualize your trades on any modern web device.
+Visualize your trades on any modern web device with our responsive design.

 *This is currently under construction and I am currently building out the new buy modal and news tab.